 Two recent articles got me thinking about how to answer this question.
 First, in How to score the coveted retweet, Reid Carr offers some concise but helpful advice on forming relationships on Twitter and producing content worthy of being retweeted—endorsed and passed along by other twitterers to their followers.
-Second, B2B's biggest social media screw-ups by Mark Schaefer demonstrates what can happen when companies are clueless about social media, including thought not limited to Twitter.
+Second, #FAIL: The 50 Greatest Social Media Screw Ups And How To Avoid Being The Next One by Bernhard Warner demonstrates what can happen when companies are clueless about social media, including thought not limited to Twitter.
 At a high level, these two pieces are kind of yin and yang, what to do and what not to do.

 But to get more specific, what constitutes a good b2b tweet?
 What type of content should b2b marketers be trying to promote on Twitter?
 I believe that effective b2b Twitter content breaks down into four main categories.
 All of these apply whether you are producing your own content or retweeting that of others.

 1. Help me do my job better.
 This can range from guidance and techniques (such as the posts from Reid and Mark above) to news about innovative products or services.
 Innovations can be either evolutionary/incremental (help me do something I already do, better-faster-cheaper) or revolutionary/discontinuous (enable me to do something I couldn't do before).
 The iPhone was revolutionary; its imitators are producing incremental improvements, or at least trying to.
 In the data analytics / business intelligence world, most of the innovations over the past couple of decades have been incremental, with a few discountinuous innovations like illuminate.

 You can tweet about any of these, though revolutionary innovations tend to attract the most attention on Twitter, blogs and other forms of social media.
 When tweeting about your own product or service, the key is (as with marketing in general, though even more so in social media) to focus on the benefits.